NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 _COMPATIBILITY NOTE:_ The Copy Element Class, Copy Parent ID and Copy CSS Path buttons only work on secure (https) websites.
 If your website is running insecurely, we recommend adding a [free SSL certificate to your custom domain](https://gethelp.wildapricot.com/en/articles/555).

 The `View Properties` button will display the details about that element, such as the text it contains, styling, and any resource links.
+If you target an image with the inspector tool, the View Properties tab will show the primary colors of that image and the related hexadecimal color codes.

 The `View Error Log` button will open a new window and display any errors that have been encountered in the currently loaded configuration file (config.csv, english.csv or language.csv).